shixm-cloud/ENVR3002/Lab7.md

 \\]
 You can call this _S_ as the sensitivity of _e<sub>s</sub>_ to temperature.
 Plot _S_ as a function of _T_ with the command `plot`.

+_Can you say something about the response of atmospheric moisture to global warming based on the second figure you get?_